Thomas Muffet: Good health and nutrition

 Muffet's work in nutrition was collected in his book Health's Improvement which was designed more for the layman than for contemporary medical professionals.
 It contains the first list of British wildfowl, recognizing for the first time the migratory habits of many of them.
 This book was published even later than Theatrum Insectorum, not until 1655, in an edition edited by Christopher Bennet.

 Nursery rhyme connection

-It has been suggested that Muffet is the subject of the nursery rhyme 'Little Miss Muffet', which, it is argued refers to an incident with one of his stepchildren.
+It has been suggested that Muffet's stepchild, his only daughter, Patience, is the subject of the nursery rhyme 'Little Miss Muffet'.
 Although the name and subject fit the verse, there is no clear evidence of a connection and the verse was only printed in 1805.